Wednesday, December 29

 5. Penguins are carnivores!
 They only eat meat.
 Their diet consists of fish, squid, and tiny crustaceans.

-6. Penguins originate from only the Southern Hemsphere.
-Depending on the type of penguin they can be found living in Antarctica, Australia, Argentina, Falkland Islands, Galapagos Islands, Tristan da Cunha, New Zealand, and various other places in the Southern Hemisphere!!
+6. Penguins originate from only the Southern Hemisphere.
+Depending on the type of penguin, they can live in Antarctica, Australia, Argentina, Falkland Islands, Galapagos Islands, Tristan da Cunha, New Zealand, and various other places in the Southern Hemisphere!!

 Books about penguins: